 For whatever reason — maybe because it’s a black comedy, maybe because it’s got a gritty “indie drama” sort of vibe — this funny English movie is considered a “deep cut.”

-If John Cassavetes was English, and absolutely hilarious, Withnail and I is the kind of movie he’d make.
+If John Cassavetes was English, and hilarious, Withnail and I is the kind of movie he’d make.

 Romantic Comedy Gems